 Mr. Vivek Baghel provides advice on the types of personal injury damages.

-Besides bodily injuries, a personal injury case covers property damages along with other losses.
-The plaintiff can look for compensation from the at-fault contributor, who is responsible for their losses.
-Such compensations are legally categorized as "damages".
+A personal injury case covers property damages and other losses in addition to bodily injuries.
+The plaintiff can seek compensation from the at-fault contributor, who is responsible for their losses.
+Such compensation is legally categorized as "damages."

 Damages associated with personal injury claims are categorized into compensatory and punitive.
-In the former, the injured party can make claims for the damages they suffered including medical malpractice, auto accident, and slip & fall.
-Even the wrong full death case can get paid under compensatory damages.
+In the former, the injured party can make claims for the damages they suffered, including medical malpractice, auto accidents, and slip and fall.
+Even the wrongful death case can get paid under compensatory damages.
 However, the damages or injuries in such cases are unique.

 Compensatory damages types

 Special damages recompense for the financial expenses incurred because of the injury.
-The injury differs from one person to another, and thus you can call it special damages.
+The injury differs from one person to another; thus, you can call it special damages.
 The compensation covers injury-related loss or expense.
 The types of special damage types are as follows.

-• Altered plans or canceled trips costs - Cost of the trip that you might have already planned and booked the ticket or hotel
+- Altered plans or cancelled trip costs - The cost of the trip that you might have already planned and booked the ticket or hotel

 General compensatory damages